2020 Census Operations in Alaska

 In-field address canvassing is the process in which listers visit specific geographic areas to identify every place where people could live or stay, and then to compare what they see on the ground to the bureau's existing address list and either verify or correct the address and location information.
-For the 2020 Census, listers will also classify each living quarters as either a housing unit or a group quarters facility.
-Listers will knock on doors at every structure in an attempt to locate living quarters.
-If someone answers, the lister will ask if there are any additional living quarters in the structure or on the property.
+For the 2020 Census, listers also classified each living quarters as either a housing unit or a group quarters facility.
+Listers knocked on doors at every structure in an attempt to locate living quarters.
+If someone answered, the lister asked if there are any additional living quarters in the structure or on the property.
 If no one answered, the lister updated the address list as best he or she could by observation.

 The 2017 Census Test was an opportunity for the Census Bureau to test the feasibility of collecting tribal enrollment information from respondents.
 Areas with relatively high concentrations of people who identify as American Indian or Alaska Native, including Alaska, were oversampled in the test.
 However, only households with mailable city-style addresses were included in the sample.

 The images below show the content of the 2017 Census Test questionnaire.

 CCCs are volunteer committees that increase awareness of the decennial census and motivate residents to respond.
 Committee members represent a cross section of each community, including government agencies; tribes; education, business, nonprofit, and faith-based organizations; and the media.
 Using local knowledge, CCCs plan and implement census awareness campaigns that address the special characteristics of their communities.
 Local campaigns are designed to reach traditionally undercounted populations by stressing the importance of an accurate census count, including how data are collected and used.

 Since the 1980 Census, CCCs have played a major role in raising awareness of each decennial census.
 CCCs nationwide implement key activities, including:

 - Holding events, such as a Census Day "Be Counted" parades, that generate interest and participation.